Danny-CA/Proyecto_Aurora/Readme.md

 # Installation
 To install simply download the zip file of the code or copy it into your preferred IDE and through your terminal install the following libraries with the command pip install " "
+- ipython
 - requests
 - credentials
 - matplotlib
 - ploty

 # Ejecution
-Once you have everything installed, simply run the file in your terminal.
+Once you have everything installed open the ipython shell and run the file in your terminal.

 # Introduction